 The width of your feet can also influence the choice of closure type.
 Slip-ons and Velcro shoes are less suitable if you have very narrow or particularly wide feet, as they offer fewer adjustment options.
 In these cases, traditional laces are the best option for a better fit.

-Choosing the Right Size of Climbing Shoes
+How to Choose the Right Size Climbing Shoes?

 Rock shoe size can be a topic of debate.
 One thing is certain: finding the right size of climbing shoes is a crucial element that depends on various parameters.
 As mentioned earlier, your climbing style and skill level influence the choice of size.
 The goal is to find the size that offers the best precision without the shoes being uncomfortable.